wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Changelog ==

+= 2.3.3 =

+* New - New network: Diigo.
+Share your new blogpost on your Diigo account.
+* Improvement - "No Categories Selected" warning.
+* Bug fix - Special characters in passwords fix.
+* Bug fix - Delicious Error Reporting fix.
+* Bug fix - Better Facebook SSL Error Handling.

 = 2.3.2 =

 * New - New network: vBulletin.
-Share your new blogpost on your StumbleUpon account.
+Share your new blogpost to vBulletin based forums.
 * Functionality Change - due to massive amount of requests - WP Pro (not WP Pro for MU) allows to post only to one main Super Admin account, not to all accounts across in the network.
-* Bug fix - StumbleUpon Repost wrong category fix.
+* Bug fix - StumbleUpon re-post wrong category fix.
 * Bug fix - "expecting T_FUNCTION" error.
 * Bug fix - Blogger - "Invalid JSON" Error